frederic-perez/AmE-dictionary/data/dictionary.md

 __caboodle__ _n_ _informal_ __1__ The lot, group, or bunch: _donated the whole caboodle._ __2__ A crowd or collection of people.
 __caboose__ _n_ :camera::two::hammer: _Mr.
 Miller kept 50 engines, boxcars, flatcars and cabooses._
 __cache__ :mega: _Sporty cars haven't lost their cache._
+__cachet__ _n_ A special quality that makes people admire someone or something, or makes people want to have something.
 __cackle__ _v_ :four::hammer: (cackling)
 __cacoethes__ _n_ :two: (Pathology) An uncontrollable urge or desire, esp for something harmful; mania: _a cacoethes for smoking._
 __cacography__ _n_ Poor handwriting. _Syn_ scrawl, scribble, scratch